Lessons

 We explain the 3 types of facial peel .
 These treatments are more or less intense and act at different levels of depth.

-The different types of peeling for the face
+The different types of facial peel

 #seo: oh my cream peeling care

 Often used withglycolic acidthe star acid that really makes a difference to skin, the superficial peel or gentle peel exfoliates only the superficial layers of the epidermis to restore radiance, stimulate the skin, reduce acne scars and blackheads, and tighten pores.
-Active ingredients such as salicylic acid, lactic acid, phytic acid and retinol (vitamin A) give skin a "new look".
+Active ingredients such as salicylic acid, lactic acid, phytic acid and retinol (vitamin A) give skin a "new look" .

 Clearly, a gentle peel will target :